dome9/dome9_tools/dome9_s3_logger/README.md

 ### Installation

 Click the link below to deploy this stack.
 The AWS region last logged into will be the region of deployment.
+> **Note: If you plan to use this tool for both Dome9 Compliance findings and Audit trail events you will deploy the stack _twice_ and then configure the S3 bucket, folder names, and log file prefix accordingly.
+You will also need a separate SNS topic for each source. **

 The stack has three parameters